ManjiriSDS/Mentorness-Internship-Project/README.md

 [📊 Explore the Dashboard](https://github.com/ManjiriSDS/Mentorness-Internship-Project/blob/356fff70a61798adb0a6164dbc45393a3368ac10/YouTube%20Song%20Analysis%20With%20Power%20BI/Song%20Analysis%20Dashboard.png) <!-- Add link to your Power BI/Tableau dashboard if available -->

----

 ### 📽️ Presentation Video
 I’ve also created a presentation video summarizing my work and insights from the project.
 Watch it to get a comprehensive overview of my journey.

-[View the PowerPoint Video](https://youtu.be/eFPHU65kPyQ?si=Bahkgoy-Z0Xo9E1u) <!-- Add link to your PowerPoint video -->
+[Hotel Analysis ppt video](https://youtu.be/eFPHU65kPyQ?si=Bahkgoy-Z0Xo9E1u) <!-- Add link to your PowerPoint video -->

-[View the PowerPoint Video](https://youtu.be/BDb794ltNOY?si=d12-6T7RX6ZDcCrO) <!-- Add link to your PowerPoint video -->
+[Songs Analysis ppt video](https://youtu.be/BDb794ltNOY?si=d12-6T7RX6ZDcCrO) <!-- Add link to your PowerPoint video -->

 ---